JosiahJack/Citadel/README.md

 - Must have [Blender 2.79b](https://download.blender.org/release/Blender2.79/) or later installed and on your system path (happens as a part of the install msi on Windows systems, symlink in /usr/bin/ on Linux can be manually created).
 This is for Unity to be able to import .blend files as .FBX by running blender in the background when first loading the project.
 - Must have [Texture2DArray Importer v1.5.0](https://github.com/pschraut/UnityTexture2DArrayImportPipeline) in order for level geometry to display properly as they use a single material with array texture lookup for a substantial performance gain.
 - Texture arrays require Vulkan, Direct3D11+, or OpenGL 3.0 support or higher.
 To support building all api's, the dev packages for each will need installed.
-- To support launching editor as OpenGL only on older systems that do not have Vulkan by default, add `-force-glcore` comand argument when launching the editor.
+- To support launching editor as OpenGL only on older systems that do not have Vulkan by default, add `-force-glcore` comand argument when launching the editor or game.

 ### Dev Play Instructions (In Editor):

 1. Download the Github repository (or clone it via git).
-2. Install UnityVersion2019.4.35f1 Personal: https://unity3d.com/get-unity/download/archive
+2. Install UnityVersion2020.3.48f1 Personal: https://unity3d.com/get-unity/download/archive
 3. Extract all into a folder and name of your liking.
 4. Open Unity.
 5. Click on Open Other or Open Project (the name if the button changes depending on whether it is a fresh install or already installed.)